robotraconteur-contrib/RobotRaconteur_Gazebo_Server_Plugin/README.md

 `--robotraconteur-server-tcp-announce`

 Enable the node discovery announce for Robot Raconteur.
-Search for service type `experimental.gazebo.Server` to find the service.
+Search for service type `org.gazebosim.gazebo.Server` to find the service.

 `--robotraconteur-server-tcp-loadtls`